obsidiandynamics/yconf/README.md

 [![codecov](https://codecov.io/gh/obsidiandynamics/yconf/branch/master/graph/badge.svg)](https://codecov.io/gh/obsidiandynamics/yconf)

 # About
 YConf is a mapping layer for a one-way conversion of structured documents (XML, JSON, YAML, etc.) into object graphs, specifically optimised for configuration scenarios.
-It is not a general-purpose object serialisation framework; instead, it's like an ORM for configuration artefacts.
+It is not a general-purpose object serialisation framework; instead, it's like an ORM for configuration artifacts.

 YConf currently supports YAML using the [SnakeYAML](https://bitbucket.org/asomov/snakeyaml) parser and JSON using [Gson](https://github.com/google/gson).
 Other document formats and parsers are relatively trivial to add.